patrickspafford/react-firestore-listener/README.md

 /*
 We could also do the import like this, for example: import useFirestore from "react-firestore-listener"

+Needless to say, the naming of the import does not matter because it is a default export.
 */

 const config = {
   // insert your Firebase config here
 }

+/*
+We need to make sure that Firebase is initialized before we can listen to documents.
+*/
 const initFirebase = () => {
   if (!firebase.apps.length) {
     firebase.initializeApp(config)